Article

 Botanical Cuisine: These jars of organic, fermented, creamy beauties are more like cheesy spreads really, but honestly 10/10 delicious, all of them!
 (My favourite is the New Yorker spread — though the lemon & dill makes me salivate too.)

 Lauds: A Tassie-based company who is, at least in Australia, pioneering the use of oat milk in plant-based cheese.
-(In other words, bonus points for most sustainable!)
-Try their original oat melt for your everyday cheesy needs, or pop the smoked oat cheese on your platter for a soft, subtly smoky vibe.
+(In other words, bonus points for being the most sustainable!)
+Try their original oat melt for your everyday cheesy needs, or pop their smoked oat cheese on your platter for a soft, subtly smoky vibe.

 YAY!
 Foods: Feta is the only cheese this company makes, and that’s all they need to make, for it is a champion.
-In fact my own mother told me this was better than any traditional feta she’s ever had.
-Crumbly, creamy, salted and herbed to perfection, you would never (I mean never) guess that their hero ingredient here is tofu.
+In fact, my own mother told me this was better than any traditional feta she’s ever had.
+Crumbly, creamy, salted and herbed to perfection, you would never (and I mean never) guess that the hero ingredient here is tofu.

 Many of these products are found at small grocers and local health food shops, and most of them are available for purchase online too!
-Check out The Vegan Grocery Store for an incredible selection all in one place.
+Check out our list of vegan-friendly online stores to browse all the options.

 PLOT TWIST: Make your own

-If you’re feeling ambitious, creative, or you’re simply on a tighter budget — let it be known, you can actually make your own cheeses — and some of them are so easy-peasy-cheesy you can put them on the regular rotation at home!
+If you’re feeling ambitious, creative, or are simply on a tighter budget — let it be known, you can actually make your own cheeses from scratch.
+Some of them, like our marinated almond feta recipe, are so easy-peasy-cheesy you can put them on the regular rotation at home!
 And here you thought plant-based cheese couldn’t possibly score another point over dairy 😉

 Step 2 — Dips, jams & spreads